edoardo-paleomag/Magnetic-A/README.md

 A dedicated publication is under preparation!

-#### If you will be processing a large amount of data using Magnetic-A - it is adventageous to run the program locally (offline).
+#### If you will be processing a large amount of data using Magnetic-A - it is adventageous to run the program locally.
 To run Magnetic-A locally on your own computer follow the steps below.

 ### Download both R and R-studio to your computer.
 Instructions for downloads can be found at:
 * R = https://www.r-project.org/